-A survey of England's transition from a medieval realm to a modern state.
-Areas of study may include relations with Scotland, Ireland and Europe, as well as dynastic, religious, and constitutional change.
+An examination of the political, religious, economic, and social developments involved in England's transition from a medieval realm to a modern state, with attention to the dynastic worlds of royalty, the effects of the reformation of religion, and the conflict between Crown and Parliament.
 (3 lecture hours or 2 lecture hours/1 tutorial hour a week.)